JiHong88/suneditor/README.md

 // Table----------------------------------------------------------------------------------------------------------
 tableCellControllerPosition : Define position to the table cell controller('cell', 'top'). default: 'cell' {string}

+// Url input
+defaultUrlProtocol    : Default protocol for the links. ('link', 'image', 'video', 'audio')
+                  This applies to all plugins that enter the internet url.   default: null {string}

 // Link-----------------------------------------------------------------------------------------------------------
 linkTargetNewWindow : Default checked value of the "Open in new window" checkbox.   default: false {Boolean}
-linkProtocol    : Default protocol for the links. ('link', 'image', 'video', 'audio')
-                  This applies to all plugins that enter the internet url.   default: null {string}
-linkRel         : Defines "rel" attribute list of anchor tag.   default: [] {Array}
                   // https://www.w3schools.com/tags/att_a_rel.asp
                   ex) [
                     'author',